Skip to Content

 (c) have completed at least one year of emergency management-related experience.

-2. Candidates for the Graduate Certificate in Emergency Management shall follow a flexible course of study, which shall consist of papers totalling at least 60 credits, comprising:
+2. Candidates for the Graduate Certificate in Emergency Management shall follow a flexible course of study, which shall consist of courses totalling at least 60 credits, comprising:

 (a) at least 45 credits at 300 level;

-(b) any compulsory papers listed in the Schedule for the Qualification; and including
+(b) any compulsory courses listed in the Schedule for the Qualification; and including

 (c) attending contact workshops, block courses, field trips, studios, workshops, tutorials and laboratories as required.